veeso/cren/README.md

 Cren is a tool inspired by [Cargo](https://doc.rust-lang.org/cargo/), designed to modernize and simplify **C development**.
 With its modular approach and built-in features, Cren allows developers to focus on writing code by automating repetitive tasks like dependency management, building, testing, and formatting.

+> [!CAUTION]
+> Project is in early development stage.
+Use at your own risk.
+> Currently only the new, manifest and build commands are implemented.
+> Dependencies are not yet supported.

 ## 🚀 Key Features

 - **Dependency Management**: Initial support for linked libraries (`-lm`, `-lz`, etc.), with future plans for full builds of external dependencies.